Adjarabet Arena

-The Batumi Stadium (ბათუმის სტადიონი, batumis st’adioni) officially Adjarabet Arena (აჭარაბეთ არენა) for sponsorship reasons, is a football stadium in Batumi, Georgia.
+The Batumi Stadium (ბათუმის სტადიონი, batumis st’adioni) is a football stadium in Batumi, Georgia.
 The stadium has a capacity of 20,035 people.

 History

 Construction began in January 2018 and was completed in July 2020.
 Its inauguration, postponed due to the COVID-19 pandemic, took place on 27 October 2020 with an official ceremony.
 The ceremony was attended by then-Prime Minister of Georgia, Giorgi Gakharia.

 It has a capacity of 20,000 seats and hosts FC Dinamo Batumi's home matches.
 It is a UEFA Category 4 Stadium and since 2021 has been occasionally hosting matches of the Georgian national football team.

 The stadium was designed by the Turkish firm Bahadır Kul Architecture and cost about 100 million Georgian Laris (35 million euros).

 The exterior of the stadium, consisting of a series of panels arranged in the form of overlapping scales that can be illuminated at night, is inspired by the swirling effect of traditional Georgian dances, in particular Khorumi.

 In 2023, it was one of four Georgian venues to host the 2023 UEFA European Under-21 Championship and hosted the final, where England defeated Spain 1-0.